akamenev/aro-private/README.md

 ## Test the configuration
 These steps works only if you added rules for Docker images.
 ### Configure the jumpbox
 Log into a jumpbox VM and install `azure-cli`, `oc-cli`, and `jq` utils.
-For the installation of openshift-cli check the customer portal.
+For the installation of openshift-cli check the Red Hat customer portal.
 ```bash
 #Install Azure-cli
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 #Install jq
 sudo apt install jq -y
 ```
-### Log in ARO cluster
+### Log into the ARO cluster
 List cluster credentials:
 ```bash
 # Initialize variables